ABC Behavior Chart

 • Consequence: This is what happens immediately after the behavior.
 It includes how people around the individual respond to the behavior and any other outcomes that might follow.
 Depending on their nature, consequences can reinforce or discourage the behavior.

-For example, in a classroom environment, if a child consistently exhibits disruptive behavior (Behavior) during group activities (Antecedent) and, as a result, receives individual attention from the teacher (Consequence), an ABC Behavior Chart might reveal that the behavior is a way to seek attention.
-Knowing this, the teacher might then work on providing positive attention in other ways or modify the group activities to make them more engaging for the child.
+For example, in a classroom environment, there is a group activity (the antecedent) and a child consistently exhibits disruptive or challenging behaviours (the behavior).
+As a result, the child receives individual attention from the teacher (the consequence, in the form of positive reinforcement), an ABC Behavior Chart might reveal that the behavior is a way to seek attention.
+Knowing this, the teacher might then work on providing positive reinforcement in other ways, modify the group activities to make them more engaging for the child, or modify their challenging behaviour.

 What are the purposes of an antecedent behavior consequence chart?